hgidds/SciArgus/config/topics.md

+#CCA-DRR integration
+Either conceptual, or a case study approach, that looks at the interconnection between climate change adaptation and disaster risk.
+I want to know about benefits, challenges, trade-offs, barriers, approaches, methods, processes, frameworks.
+Actor network analysis of CCA-DRR integration governments.
+Critical policy reviews based on CCA-DRR integration.

 #Disaster risk reduction (DRR)
 The historical development of the disaster risk reduction paradigm, its conceptual frameworks and theories, current and future DRR policies, processes and case studies focused within a governmental area.
 Criticisms and new theories, how DRR can be more systemic and address the root causes of risk rather than hazards alone.
 I am less interested in participatory methods and local level risk assessment, and more interested in the political governance / political ecology side of things where policy is created.
 I am interested in network analysis of institutions and process tracing of specific hazards or policies.
 I am interested in the interlinkages of DRR and climate change adaptation.
-This also includes references to Disaster Risk Management (DRM).
-This may also be called Emergency Management in some places.
+This also includes references to Disaster Risk Management (DRM), and Emergency Management or IEM in some places.

 #Disaster risk creation (DRC)
 New theories, ideas and concepts relating to disaster risk creation as opposed to disaster risk reduction.
 What constitutes DRC?
 Why is it better or worse than disaster risk reduction or disaster risk management?
 What are its main componenets?
 How does DRC fit into risk governance at the national or international levels?